-No seriously, do it.
-I know it’s tough but try for a minute to stop thinking about your website in terms of just keywords.
+Instead of thinking about your website in terms of just keywords.
 Think about a TOPIC for which you want to rank.
 Your pillar page should answer any question that someone may search in a search engine.
-The goal is for them to get their answers by first clicking to your pillar page for a high-level answer.
+The goal is for them to get their answers by first clicking on your pillar page for a high-level answer.
 Then they click through to the subtopic pages to receive more specific and detailed content.
 And it’s all linked (think of a hub and spokes), which allows you to use your subtopic blog posts to build authority.

 Topic Clusters and Subtopics

-Do it: Create a new topic cluster, and name it something that summarizes the core topic it will address.
-There are still a few “rules” that we need to follow to determine and validate that writing about a particular topic is actually worth it.
+The topic cluster should be named something that summarizes the core topic it addresses.
+There are still a few “rules” that need to be followed to determine and validate that writing about a particular topic is actually worth it.

 - Domain Authority - Can you land on page one eventually?

 - Monthly Searches - How many times is the term searched per month?